Skip to main content

 1. Audience Over Activity

-What counts most is if your target audience is on X and engaging with your content, even if overall engagement isn't skyrocketing.
-Niche communities, such as those in technology, sports, or finance, can nonetheless have a significant impact.
-Even low levels of engagement can have a significant impact if your audience is actively using the platform.
+What counts most is whether your target audience is on X and engaging with your content, even if overall engagement isn't skyrocketing.
+Niche communities, such as those in technology, sports, or finance, can have significant impact.
+Even modest levels of engagement can move the needle if your audience is actively using the platform.

 2. Quality Over Quantity